-The assessment of English language proficiency is considered part of a holistic review of a graduate application to determine the likelihood that an applicant has the tools necessary to succeed in a Clemson University graduate program.
-If English is not your native language, you will be required to demonstrate proficiency in English by presenting one of the following:
+If English is not your native language, you will be required to demonstrate competence in English by presenting one of the following:

-- 1. a score of typically 80 or higher on the TOEFL iBT exam; or - 2. a score of typically 8.5 or higher on the TOEFL Essentials exam; or - 3. a score of typically 6.5 or higher on the IELTS exam; or - 4. a score of typically 54 or higher on the PTE Academic exam; or - 5. a score of typically 115 or higher on the Duolingo English Test; or - 6. documentation of having received a previous undergraduate or graduate degree from a U.S. institution or an institution where the language of instruction was English; or - 7. completion of the ELS level 112 course.
+- 1. a satisfactory score on the TOEFL exam; or - 2. a satisfactory score on the IELTS exam; or - 3. a satisfactory score on the PTE Academic exam; or - 4. documentation of having received a previous undergraduate or graduate degree from a U.S. institution or an institution where the language of instruction was English; or - 5. completion of the ELS level 112 course.

-Any exam score more than two years old will not be accepted.
+Any TOEFL, IELTS, or PTE Academic exam score more than two years old will not be accepted.
 Any waiver of language proficiency requirements must be requested by the department and approved by the dean of the Graduate School using the Request for English Proficiency Waiver form.